slackmagic/banana-ecs/README.md

-# 🦀🍌📊 banana-ecs
+# 🦀🍌 banana-ecs
-## A home custom Entity Component System.
+## Home Entity Component System.

 ### System:
+- Main entry point !
-- Manage the whole system.
+- Manage the Entity/ComponentStore creation
-- System -> Hashmap by type -> Hashmap by Entity id.
+- Store all Entities (Hashmap of Entities)
+- Store all ComponentStores (Hashmap of Boxed ComponentStore)

 ### ComponentStore:
-- Store a Component type for each Entities.
+- Store Components of the defined type
+- Data are Boxed

+### EntityStore:
+- Store all entities and their associated types.

 ### Entity:
 - Compound by:
     - an ID generated and provided by the Factory.
+    - an ID ?

+---

+## TODO :
+- Remove entity management responsability from System to EntityStore.
+- Add a way to parse all particular typed component.